 In accordance with Jönköping University's regulations, the course syllabus shall specify which grades are used.
-Grades shall be determined by one of the teachers specifically appointed by theuniversity (the examiner).
-For course assessment, the School of Health and Welfare uses the grading scales pass/fail, pass with distinction/pass/fail and A/B/C/D/E/FX/F. Which gradingscale used for which course is shown in the current syllabus.
+Grades shall be determined by one of the teachers specifically appointed by the university (the examiner).
+Grades are awarded according to a target-related 7-point scale: A, B, C, D, E, FX, F. The School of Health and Welfare can make use of an alternative grading system, which is decided by the Dean.
+In such a case, this will be indicated in the course syllabus.